zachary-kent/reloc/README.md

 This is the Coq development of [ReLoC](https://cs.ru.nl/~dfrumin/reloc/).
 It consists of the formalization of all the logical rules, tactics, and examples.
+Please take a look at the [most recent paper](https://arxiv.org/abs/2006.13635) which contains a more in-depth description of ReLoC.

 ## Usage guide